SIGN IN / UP

 opened image

-To keep the system clean and perform optimally, it is necessary to periodically clean up old logs.
+To maintain the cleanliness and optimal operation of the system, it is necessary to periodically clean old logs.
 Below are the actions that can be taken for this purpose.

-Only the old log archives should be deleted, while the logs themselves should not be deleted in order to avoid errors with the operation of some services.
-It is advisable to compress or clear the logs with the following commands:
+It is necessary to delete only old log archives, while the logs themselves should not be deleted to avoid errors with the operation of some services.
+It is advisable to compress or clear logs using the following commands:

 find /var/log \( -name "*.[0-9]" -o -name "*.*.[0-9]" -o -name "*.gz" \) -exec rm {} \;